 Speed looks to be on track as well with a 7 fps burst, 12 with the focus locked on the first frame.
 Panasonic also improved the autofocus speed over earlier models.

 While the FZ2500 is a fixed lens camera, the design more closely resembles a DSLR or super zoom than a compact.
 Perhaps because it’s a bit larger, the camera features several controls, including a few on the lens barrel like the adjustment for the built-in neutral density filter.
 The camera also has an HDMI port and mic and headphone jacks.

-While the Panasonic FZ2500 looks to be a flexible, powerful camera, it comes at a price — $1,199.
+While the Panasonic FZ2500 looks to be a flexible, powerful camera.
 Paying four figures for a fixed lens camera is a tough justification to make for many, but for what it’s worth, the FZ2500 is still $300 less than the very similar Sony RX10 Mark III.
 And with a few extra video features like the built-in neutral density filters, the FZ2500 could be a very versatile tool for both photos and video.